Prachiti-06/projects/README.md

 # projects

-There are two sample Selenium Project, developed using Java and Python programming languages.
+There are two sample Selenium Projects, developed using Java and Python programming languages.